CTR-tools/CTR-ModSDK/psx-modding-toolchain/games/CrashTeamRacing/include/psn00bsdk/readme.txt

 	libraries have been considered but not yet developed.
 The following lists a number of libraries that are not yet in development.

-	psxpad	 - Pad/tap/gun library for better controller support.
-May support PS2 controllers natively.
-Should provide functions for directly controlling the controller/memory card interfaces to cater to the development of custom peripherals.
+	psxpad	 - Pad/tap/gun library for better gamepad support.
+May support PS2 gamepads natively.
+Should provide functions for directly controlling the gamepad/memory card interfaces to cater to the development of custom peripherals.

 	psxmcrd  - Better and faster memory card library with provisions for